-St Fergal’s College, Rathdowney, Co Laois
+St Fergal’s College, Rathdowney

-- In its policies, practices and activities, St Fergal College will adhere to the following principles of best practice in child protection and welfare:
+- The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare:

-- recognises that the protection and welfare of children is of paramount importance, regardless of all other considerations;
+- recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations;

-- fully co-operates with the relevant statutory authorities in relation to child protection and welfare matters,
+- fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters

-- protects workers from taking unnecessary risks that may leave them open to accusations of abuse or neglect;
+- adopt safe practices to minimise the possibility of harm or accidents happening to children and protect workers from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect;

-- fully respects confidentiality requirements in dealing with child protection matters.
+- fully respect confidentiality requirements in dealing with child protection matters.

 The school will also adhere to the above principles in relation to any adult pupil with a special vulnerability.